navisuie/airbnb-price/jlorenz2_front_end_developer_2/README.txt

 Left to do:
 - Finish any remaining UI components
+- Update the aesthetics of the UI components; remove misc borders (there to describe the layout at the moment)
 - Connect the UI to the backend via Java servlets / API
 - Get the entire web-app running successfully in an Apache Tomcat server